 13. Visit the Other San Juan Islands

 With the Washington ferry, it’s easy to take a day trip to the other San Juan Islands.
 You can leave in the morning and be back late afternoon or early evening.
-You can get off at the larger San Juan Island, Orcas Island, and Shaw Island and spend the day exploring their shops, restaurants, and hikes on the San Juan Islands.
+You can get off at the larger San Juan Island, Orcas Island (you’ll love all the activities on Orcas Island), and Shaw Island and spend the day exploring their shops, restaurants, and hikes on the San Juan Islands.

 Lopez Island Travel Tips